 - but you must also list a faculty sponsor.

 - Signatures on the Assurance Document: In addition to your own signature, human subject project proposals require two departmental level signatures before being submitted.
 First, your departmental faculty adviser or thesis adviser must approve the project.
 Then, the department HRPO representative must review and approve your application before you submit it and send it forward to the WUSTL Institutional Review Board (IRB).
-At the present time, Dr. Geoff Childs (email@example.com) provides the reviews and authorizations for the Anthropology department and must sign the assurance form.
+At the present time, Dr. Bret Gustafson (firstname.lastname@example.org) and Dr. Emily Wroblewski (email@example.com) provide the reviews and authorizations for the Anthropology department and must sign the assurance form.

 SIT Research and the IRB